Orecchiette: Description

 An orecchietta has the shape of a small dome, with its center thinner than its edge, and with a rough surface.
-Like other kinds of pasta, orecchiette are made with durum wheat and water.
+Like other types of pasta, orecchiette are made with durum wheat and water.
 Eggs are rarely used.
-In traditional Southern Italian home cooking, the dough is rolled, then cut into cubes.
+In traditional southern Italian home cooking, the dough is rolled, then cut into cubes.
 Each cube is pressed with a knife, dragging it on the board and making it curl (making a cavatello).
 The shape is then inverted over the thumb.

+Individual orecchietta measure approximately an inch (2.5 cm) in width.